Combining Online and Traditional Methods for Streamlined Tenant Screening

 Finding a Quality Screening Service

 The most important information you will get from an online service is a background check.
-The main role screening services play is scanning databases to get a summary of the applicant’s rental, criminal, and financial history.
+The main role screening services play is scanning databases to get a summary of the applicant’s rental, financial, and even criminal history.
 These are the key aspects to consider when choosing an online service:

 - FCRA certification: The Fair Credit Reporting Act outlines laws protecting the privacy rights of tenants, so you need to make sure the service you use complies with these laws or is FCRA certified.